Last Updated on October 8, 2022 by Rebecca Lake

 - Eliminate dining out altogether to save $150/month

 Your action steps will be different, based on your goal, but you get the idea.

 Once you make those steps really focused, you’ve got a plan you can follow without having to overthink it.

-If you’ve got a mom friend or a family member or even a blogging friend who’s also trying to crush their personal financial goals, why not consider doing it together?
+If you’ve got a mom friend or a family member or even a blogging friend who’s also trying to crush their money goals, why not do it together?

 Having someone who can hold you accountable for your goals (and vice versa) can be huge for reaching your goals.